slawekwaga/DeSmuME-Reloaded/README.md

 DeSmuME RetroArch Version :
-Not tested now
+- Not tested now

 # TODO

 - See for useful ameliorations to add on my DeSmuME version ( bug fixes and suggestions are welcome)
-- Collaboration with StapleButter (MelonDS developper) and other people to add WiFi local support
+- Collaboration with StapleButter (MelonDS developper) and other people to add WiFi local support (

 # History

+29-Dec-2017 : Add libretro (RetroArch) support (64-bit version)

 16-Dec-2017 : Fourth version with WiFi support working with DWC project on Linux and Windows versions